ozyurtf/cpu-scheduler/README.md

 **Note**: These are the notes that I took to prepare for the midterms of the Operating Systems class at New York University.
-I used the information from the course slides, Claude, and Andrew Tanenbaum's Modern Operating Systems book when I prepare these notes.
+I used the information from the course slides, Andrew Tanenbaum's Modern Operating Systems book and Claude when I prepare these notes.

 # Processes and Threads